-Peepoople was formed to develop, produce and distribute the Peepoo.
+Peepoople was formed to develop, produce and distribute the Peepoo sanitation solution.
 The mission of Peepoople is that all people who so desire shall have access to dignified and hygienic sanitation.
 Peepoople was founded in Stockholm, Sweden in 2006.
-Peepoople currently consists of Peepoople Kenya in Nairobi, Kenya.
+The Peepoople brand is since October 2016 owned by IAS (International Aid Services) which means IAS will continue the work that Peepoople has been doing since 2006 to develop the innovative Peepoo toilet as well as the supporting products and systems around it.

 You can find out more about our values and vision here.

 Peepoople started in 2005 by the founders are Anders Wilhelmson and Camilla Wirseen.
 Part of the founding team is also Dr. Annika Nordin, Dr. Björn Vinnerås, and Prof. Mikael Hedenqvist.

 Professor Anders Wilhelmson initiated the Peepoo concept in 2005.
 The research has been conducted in cooperation with SLU Swedish University of Agricultural Science and KTH Royal Institute of Technology.
 The graphic design concept has been developed together with Lowe Brindfors.